gallilmaimon/DISSC/README.md

 While certain other versions may be compatible as well, this was only tested with this setup.

 ### Data
 We describe here how to download, preprocess and parse VCTK, Emotional Speech Dataset (ESD) and our synthetic dataset - Syn_VCTK.
-We assume you are using Linux with default installations for downloading, extracting and deleting files, but this can easily be adapted.

 #### For VCTK
 1. Download the data from [here](https://datashare.ed.ac.uk/handle/10283/3443) and extract to ```data/VCTK/wav_orig``` folder.
 This can be done with: